cppalliance/cppalliance.github.io/README.md

 and extensive contribution to Ripple.
 He is also known for authoring the BearShare file sharing application in 2001.

-### Vice-Chairman
+### Vice-Chairperson

 Louis Tatta

-Louis Tatta serves as the Vice-Chairman of C++ Alliance and is responsible for the day-to-day operation and general management of the company.
+Louis Tatta serves as the Vice-Chairperson of C++ Alliance and is responsible for the day-to-day operation and general management of the company.
 Prior to joining, Mr. Tatta served as Chief Operating Officer, where he managed operations of a technology startup, lead all business operations,